tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "03-Sealed secret generator" workflow.
-3. Select "GitHub".
+3. Click on "Run workflow".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
+4. Complete the empty fields.
+Passwords are:
-5. Select "Existing Azure Pipelines YAML file".
+- automate-all-the-things-dev
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-sealed-secret-generator.yml".
-Click "Continue".
+- automate-all-the-things-stage
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
+- automate-all-the-things-prod
-8. Click on "Run".
-It will fail the first time because you haven't passed in the the values, just run it again.
+5. Click on "Run workflow".

 <br/>